Hardesty Family Foundation Inc

 • Start-up ventures without established track records

-• Organizations without substantial community backing
+• Organisations without substantial community backing

 • Operating expenses (capital campaigns only)